Establishing Two Key Time Periods

 - A quieter time of year is best for people to absorb survey results.
-Performance review time, Christmas and year end are usually busy, and analysing results then can seem more like a distraction.
+Performance review time, Christmas, and year-end are usually busy, and analysing results at these times can seem more like a distraction.

-- Historical survey times – if you run a survey at a particular time of year, and it gives useful results, keep it at that time.
+- Historical survey times can be helpful because of corporate rhythms and habits.
+If you run a survey at a particular time of year, and it gives useful results, keep it at that time.